jonathangjertsen/jchord/index.rst

 the case where we refer to the interval structure without reference to any particular root note (say, "maj7" or "min11"):

-* ``ChordWithRoot`` refers to a root note AND the interval structure.
+* ``Chord`` refers to a root note AND the interval structure.
-* ``Chord`` refers to just the interval structure.
+* ``Intervals`` refers to just the interval structure.

+.. autoclass:: jchord.Intervals
+   :members: interval_sequence, add_semitone, remove_semitone, rotate_semitones, with_root
 .. autoclass:: jchord.Chord
-   :members: intervals, add_semitone, remove_semitone, rotate_semitones, with_root
-.. autoclass:: jchord.ChordWithRoot
-   :members: semitones, bass, intervals, midi, transpose
+   :members: semitones, bass, interval_sequence, midi, transpose
 .. autoclass:: jchord.InvalidChord

 Working with chord progressions: ``ChordProgression``